shubharon36/tableau-project/README.md

 ## Data Sources

 * COVID-19 Pandemic Dataset (aggregated by country)
-* World Development Indicators Dataset (focusing on GDP, Population, CO2 Emissions, Life Expectancy, Literacy, and Internet Users)[cite: 3304].
+* World Development Indicators Dataset (focusing on GDP, Population, CO2 Emissions, Life Expectancy, Literacy, and Internet Users).

 ## Methodology & Visualizations

 ### 1. Geospatial Analysis

-* **Choropleth Maps** were used to visualize pandemic metrics globally, such as Case Fatality Rate (CFR), recovery rates, and weekly case increases[cite: 3487, 3502, 3517].
+* **Choropleth Maps** were used to visualize pandemic metrics globally, such as Case Fatality Rate (CFR), recovery rates, and weekly case increases.
 * **Advanced Filtering** was implemented to create a "critical outbreak" map, highlighting countries that met two criteria simultaneously: >1,000 active cases AND >25% weekly increase, effectively identifying high-risk nations[cite: 3559, 3562].
-* **Quadrant Analysis** was used to categorize countries into segments like "Stable Hotspots" (high active cases, low increase) to inform different management strategies[cite: 3573]. [cite_start]The US, Brazil, and India were identified in this quadrant[cite: 3577].
+* **Quadrant Analysis** was used to categorize countries into segments like "Stable Hotspots" (high active cases, low increase) to inform different management strategies.
+The US, Brazil, and India were identified in this quadrant.

 ### 2. Correlation Analysis